 After much deliberation, the College has decided to cancel exchange and study abroad for Semester 1 and Semester 2 of AY 2020/21.
 Several important factors were taken into account: virus-related travel and immigration restrictions, health conditions and plans for the upcoming term at our partner institutions, public health projections regarding the spread of the virus, and our most important concern, the health and safety of our students.

 We will work with our students to make the best possible arrangements for the upcoming semester in terms of modules, housing, and other opportunities they may wish to pursue on campus.
 Learn more about the arrangements regarding the exchange programmes.

 As overseas summer plans were impacted by the COVID-19 situation, the College actively helped affected students explore programmes, research or internships opportunities in Singapore, or encouraged them to consider opportunities in their home countries.
 Within the College, we have expanded our Summer Research Programme to include more student researchers and are providing more work opportunities in our administrative departments for students who want to gain work experience over the break.
 Learn more about the resources available.

 For graduating students from the Class of 2020, the College’s Centre for International & Professional Experience (CIPE) is providing support in their post-graduate endeavours.
 Each student has been assigned CIPE advisors who are familiar with the student’s intended plans (graduate school, employment etc.) so as to best support them in the coming months.
-To commemorate the completion of our students’ College experience in the fullest way possible despite the COVID-19 situation, the College will be organising a virtual Graduation Ceremony on 18 May 2020.
+To commemorate the completion of our students’ College experience in the fullest way possible despite the COVID-19 situation, the College organised a virtual Graduation Ceremony on 18 May 2020.
 Learn more about the support available for graduating students.